Conventional electrical unit: Conversion to SI units

-The 2019 redefinition of SI base units defines all these units in a way that fixes the numeric values of K_{J}, R_{K} and ΔνCs exactly, albeit with values of the first two that differ slightly from the conventional values.
+The 2019 revision of the SI defines all these units in a way that fixes the numeric values of K_{J}, R_{K} and ΔνCs exactly, albeit with values of the first two that differ slightly from the conventional values.
 Consequently, these conventional units all have known exact values in terms of the redefined SI units.
 Because of this, there is no accuracy benefit from maintaining the conventional values.